China rebuffs Germany's call for U.S. missile deal with Russia

 But China’s top diplomat Yang Jiechi, who spoke on a panel in Munich, said that Chinese missiles were defensive.

 “China develops its capabilities strictly according to its defensive needs and doesn’t pose a threat to anybody else.
-So we are opposed to the multilateralization of the INF,” he said.
+So we are opposed to the multilateralisation of the INF,” he said.

-China’s stated ambition is to modernize its People’s Liberation Army by 2035, improve its air force and push into new technologies including very high speed cruise missiles and artificial intelligence.
+China’s stated ambition is to modernise its People’s Liberation Army by 2035, improve its air force and push into new technologies including very high speed cruise missiles and artificial intelligence.

-Its defense budget grew nearly six percent between 2017 and 2018, according to the London-based International Institute for Security Studies (IISS).
+Its defence budget grew nearly six percent between 2017 and 2018, according to the London-based International Institute for Security Studies (IISS).

 Retired Chinese General Yao Yunzhu told delegates a new arms control agreement would only work if it included sea- and air-launched missiles, as well as land, because most of China’s military technology was ground-based and the country would not want to put itself at a disadvantage.